KDecker19/Project-4-Group-3/Readme.md

 Training:

 Two separate models were trained on 9600 images.
 The first was a pre-trained model which was able to predict at 86% accuracy.
 In test.ipynb a data generator was created and the dog images were loaded to memory.
 The VGG16 model was then loaded, with some layers being unfrozen and a fully connected layer was added.
 The model was then compiled with a smaller learning rate and the model was trained with more epochs.
+Project_4_Machine_Learning.ipynb contains our more accurate model, with an accuracy rate of 96.2%.

 Model Optimization:

-The model was retrained at 20 epochs instead of 10 with the conclusion that the 20 epoch version was over-trained.
+In Project_4_Machine_Learning_20_epochs.ipynb the model was retrained at 20 epochs instead of 10 with the conclusion that the 20 epoch version was over-trained.